ecni19/ecni19/README.md

 <h2>Some more info about me:</h2>

-* I am a 3rd year conmputer science student at UC Davis
-* I am currently a technical director for HackDavis, my school's hackathon.
-I worked with other technical directors to build the frontend interface of the hackathon website.!
+🐄 I am a 3rd year conmputer science student at UC Davis 🐄 💻 I am currently a technical director for HackDavis, my school's hackathon.
+I worked with other technical directors to build the frontend interface of the hackathon website! 💻